startripleai/Vortical-Gravity-Simulation/DISCUSSION.md

 Solar metallicity (high concentration of heavy elements) creates a high "Geometric Opacity" within the stellar interior.

-- **Lattice Friction:** In the Absolute Quadrilogy, heavy elements represent complex entanglements in the lattice.
+- **Lattice Friction:** In the Vortical Gravity framework, heavy elements represent complex entanglements in the lattice.
 These entanglements increase the friction between "Trapped Light" (mass) and the spacetime fabric.
 - **Pre-collapse Shedding:** During the final stages of a high-metallicity star, the lattice attempts to shed this "structural overload."
 This results in massive stellar winds, ensuring that only a specific amount of mass is available for the final phase transition.

 ## **2. The 10 $M_{\odot}$ Limit: The Resonant Ceiling**